 Spend time alone with God every day by praying and reading the Bible.
 Start with 10 minutes, then go to 20 minutes and more.
 Get together with others for Bible study, prayer and fellowship.

 Financial stress can turn a difficult situation really sour.
 Two ways to alleviate financial pressure are to earn more and spend less.
 Since you have more control over spending than earning, look at your spending habits and financial obligations.
 If you don’t have a budget, create one, especially in light of understanding the income and benefits needed from a job.
 If you have debt, add it up and pay it down.
 The less income you need, the more freedom you have to accept the right job for you.
-For more help, connect with Compass-finances God’s way.
+For more help, connect with Ramsey Solutions.

 Family problems might get worse in the midst of a career crossroads, but they can also improve!
 Husbands and wives have opportunities to love, respect and support one another.
 Communication, collaboration and commitment are critical components to working together.
 Do not withdraw, but rather stay connected not only to each other, but also to family, friends and church.
 For more help, contact: Focus on the Family.